EHB-MCT/assignment-2-remygist/README.md

 # Steam game data
 Steam Game Data Scraper is a tool that collects and stores data about Steam games automatically.
 It uses Puppeteer to scrape info like game names, genres, tags, release dates, prices, ownership stats, and player counts from SteamSpy.
-The data is saved in a MongoDB database, making it easy to use for analysis or visuals.
+The data is saved in a MongoDB database and is visualized using interactive charts created with Chart.js.
+These visuals include genre distributions, popular tags, and price ranges, providing actionable insights for analysis.
 Hosted on Render, it runs daily using Postman to keep the info up-to-date.

 ## Installation
 1. **Clone the repository**